ยท 5 min read ยท AYCalculator Team

 The Bottom Line

 To calculate cubic yards, multiply length, width, and depth in feet, then divide by 27.
-Add a little extra if you expect settling, waste, or uneven ground.
+Add a waste buffer of 10โ€“15% when ordering materials.
+For concrete, always check with a professional if you are unsure about structural requirements.

 How to Calculate: Step-by-Step Guide